-Purpose: A proper warm-up method can be used as a strategy to improve performance of athletes in various sport fields.
-The aim of present study was to compare the effect of two traditional and post-activation potentiation warm-up methods on electromyographic variables of lower extremity muscles during squat jump.
+Purpose: A proper warm-up method can be used as a strategy to improve the performance of athletes in various sports fields.
+The present study aimed to compare the effect of two traditional and post-activation potentiation (PAP) warm-up methods on electromyographic variables of lower limb muscles during squat jumps.

-Methods: Fourteen trained male athletes were randomly performed three different protocols namely, traditional warm-up method, dynamic post-activation potentiation (PD) implementing two repetitions of dynamic half-squat with 90% 1RM, and static post-activation potentiation (PS) warm-up implementing two repetitions of static half-squat with 90% 1RM.
+Methods: Fourteen trained male athletes randomly performed three different protocols: traditional warm-up method, dynamic post-activation potentiation (PD) by implementing two dynamic half-squat repetitions with 90% 1RM (one rep maximum), and static post-activation potentiation (PS) warm-up by implementing two static half-squat repetitions with 90% 1RM.
 Vertical jump tests were performed five minutes after implementing each protocol (recovery time).
-EMG activity of the rectus femoris, vastus lateralis, vastus medialis, biceps femoris, semi-tendinous, medial gastrocnemius and tibialis anterior was recorded.
-Also, co-contraction index and median frequencies were calculated.
-Repeated measures analysis of variance was used for data analysis (p<0.05).
+EMG activity of the rectus femoris, vastus lateralis, vastus medialis, biceps femoris, semi-tendinous, medial gastrocnemius, and tibialis anterior was recorded.
+Also, the co-contraction index and median frequencies were calculated.
+Repeated measures analysis of variance (ANOVA) was used for data analysis (P<0.05).

-Results: The results of this study showed that activity level of all muscles in the concentric and fly phases, co-contraction index of the ankle and knee joints, and also median frequencies of rectus femoris, vastus lateralis, semi-tendinous, biceps femoris, and medial gastrocnemius significantly changed in the PD and PS warm-up methods compared with traditional warm-up method (P≥0.05).
-Also, activity level of rectus femoris, vastus medialis, and biceps femoris muscles had a significant difference between the PD and PS compared with traditional warm-up method in the eccentric phases (P≥0.05).
+Results: The results of this study showed that the activity level of all muscles in the concentric and flight phases, the co-contraction index of the ankle and knee joints, and also median frequencies of rectus femoris, vastus lateralis, semi-tendinous, biceps femoris, and medial gastrocnemius significantly changed in the PD and PS warm-up methods compared to the traditional warm-up method (P≥0.05).
+Also, the activity level of rectus femoris, vastus medialis, and biceps femoris muscles had a significant difference between the PD and PS compared to the traditional warm-up method in the eccentric phases (P≥0.05).

-Conclusion: According to results of this study, it can be inferred that the PAP warm-up method may be improved performance of athletes in training and competition conditions.
+Conclusion: According to the study results, the PAP warm-up method can improve the performance of athletes in training and competition conditions.

 Type of Study: